armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-14.md

 Fixes:
 ## Fixes

-Fixed an issue that caused a delay for cancelling ongoing watches when an account disconnects or gets removed.
+Fixed an issue that delayed cancelling ongoing watches when an account disconnects or gets removed.